switch2-energy/interview/README.md

 ## The Exercise

 We have prepared a small library beginning a new billing system.
-The library has some unit tests with it that are either failing or not finished.
-Your task is simply to pass the tests.
+The library has some unit tests with it that are failing.
+Your task is simply to pass the tests and refactor the code.
 You will work through the tests with another software engineer from Switch2.

 ## What we are looking for